joshjohanning/github-misc-scripts/gh-cli/README.md

 Queries the enterprise for all organizations given the specified role (e.g.: which organizations is the user an admin of)

+### get-enterprise-self-hosted-runners.sh

+Gets a list of self-hosted runners configured at the enterprise level for an enterprise.

 ### get-enterprise-settings.sh

 Gets info about an enterprise using the [EnterpriseOwnerInfo](https://docs.github.com/en/graphql/reference/objects#enterpriseownerinfo) GraphQL object.